 Niagara Cave in Harmony MN

 29842 Co Hwy 30, Harmony, MN 55939

-Natural $12 – $20 More Info
+$12 – $20

-The cave was purchased by three investors and they established tours inside you can still visit today.
+The cave was purchased by three investors, and they established tours inside you can still visit today.

 The main passageway of the cave is 1,750 feet.
-One of the coolest features is the 150 feet high ceilings that creep through the cave.
-There 275 steps to get into and out of the cave and a one-mile walk.
+One of the coolest features is the 150-foot-high ceilings that creep through the cave.

 If you are claustrophobic, I do not recommend this adventure.
 There are also tight spaces between the rocks.
+You may be required to walk sideways to get through spaces.

+Niagara Cave in Harmony MN